Sia2023/red-cross/aboutproject.md

+NOTE: this is supposed to be very and to be finished in a short time.
+We have to learn the code and to be able to explain and answer questions about it.

 About the Project
 Introduction
 This project is a Community Second-Hand Platform developed as part of a university assignment to create a distributed system.
 The platform enables users to browse and book second-hand items uploaded exclusively by the site owner.
 It serves as a demonstration of distributed system principles while providing a practical application for community sharing.
 Key functionalities include user authentication, item management, and a booking system.